code-shaper/code-shaper-website/docs/concepts/monorepo-structure.md

 1. **apps**: contains full-fledged applications that can be deployed on their own.
 Examples are web apps, API servers (REST and GraphQL), microservices, etc.
-2. **configs**: contains project-wide configurations for tools such as ESLint, Jest and TypeScript.
-3. **packages**: contains reusable libraries that apps depend on.
+2. **packages**: contains reusable libraries that apps depend on.
-4. **plugins**: contains custom plugins created by the project team.
+3. **plugins**: contains custom plugins created by the project team.
 These generally satisfy project specific standards and patterns.
 However, plugins that are reusable across projects can also be housed here and published to npm (or elsewhere) for easier consumption and adoption.
 Please see